se-edu/se-book/oopDesign/polymorphism/introduction/text.md

 </tip-box>

 Note how processing is similar for the two staff types.
-It is **as if the type of staff members is irrelevant** to how they are processed inside this operation!
-If that is the case, can the staff type be “abstracted away” from this operation?
-After all, why keep irrelevant details?
+It is as if the type of staff members is irrelevant to how they are processed inside this operation!
+If that is the case, can the staff type be "abstracted away" from this method?
 Here is such an implementation of `adjustSalary(int)`:

 <tip-box>